 For use with my C64, my mother bought a 300 baud modem—that’s 300 bits per second, or roughly 37 bytes per second.
-At that rate, a typical 3 minute song MP3, had they existed at the time, would have taken 33 hours to download.
+At that rate, a single 3 minute song encoded as an MP3, had they existed at the time, would have taken 33 hours to download.
 Even those painfully slow speeds enabled me to connect to a world of like-minded computer users around the world via bulletin board systems (BBSes).
 Using the family’s phone line, one used the computer in your bedroom to dial directly to another computer—likely also in someone’s bedroom—that was running BBS software and awaiting outside connections.
 At 300 baud, one could watch as lines of text drew themselves on the screen and stories unfolded.

 By the time I was 15, I began working for local businesses that had much more interesting computers than I owned or could afford.
 It would be another 10 years before I would purchase a computer for myself again.
 By then, the mid 1990s, the personal computer had taken hold and we were at the dawn of the World Wide Web.
 But that’s a story for another time.